|

 It’s no surprise that part of my mid-twenties was spent working as a children’s librarian, where I found it was my job to sit and look through picture books all day.
 What a dream.

 Though I no longer am a librarian, my book collection has only grown.
-Having a daughter of my own has given me more excuses to add to our children’s book library.
+Having a daughter of my own has given me more excuses to add to our home library.
 Rather than feeling embarrassed about putting Paddington on my Christmas list, it conveniently goes on Jane’s.
+This list of best children’s books for homesteaders has good reads that have been my favorite books since I was little.

 Homesteading and Farming in Children’s Books